-But, there are many strategies for extending the life of your flowers to make holiday floral arrangements last longer.
+But there are many ways you can extend the life of your flowers to make holiday floral arrangements last longer.
 Let’s look at some strategies to help you maximize the life of your blooms.

 Tips for extending the life of your holiday floral arrangements

 I know you’re keeping your flower vase filled with water, but it’s also essential to keep the flower petals and leaves hydrated.
 I recommend misting your arrangement with a spray bottle whenever it seems a little tired.
 This is particularly helpful for delicate blooms like hydrangeas.

 Keep your blooms away from heating vents, direct sunlight, open windows, and even fruit.

 Where you put your floral arrangement will impact its lifespan.
 Keep your blooms away from heating vents, direct sunlight, open windows, and even fruit (it releases ethylene gas that can cause them to deteriorate faster).